FeelHippo/JavascriptNinjaSkills/interviewQuestions.md

 *Service-lookup and/or Service-locator*.

 Where TextEditor would ask a known provider for a globally-used-instance (service) of IocSpellChecker type (and that maybe without storing said instance, and instead, asking the provider again and again).

+[Here](https://github.com/FeelHippo/conversational_commerce/blob/main/inversion_of_control/dependency_injection.js) an example of how to implement lazy injection in vanilla JS.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>